diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 memory corruption and therefore susceptible to techniques such as Shellcode execution and @rop @rop-payload-detection @rop-geometry.

-In contrast with compiled languages, the now widely used interpreted programming languages (such as JavaScript, Python, PHP, etc.) are generally immune against those techniques, since allocations are instead handled by the interpreter @meaning-memory-safety.
+In contrast with unmanaged languages, the now widely used managed programming languages (such as JavaScript, Python, PHP, etc.) are generally immune against those techniques, since allocations are instead handled by a runtime engine @meaning-memory-safety.
-However, they open the door for different kinds of vulnerabilities not previously possible, such as code reuse attacks, which can be easily overlooked by developers when iterating on a codebase.
+However, they open the door to different kinds of vulnerabilities not previously possible, such as code reuse attacks, which can be easily overlooked by developers when iterating on a codebase.